Distance Learning Courses

 We also aim to further the development of our people through training.

 Contracted work: We aim to have fair dealings with our business partners.
 We make use of outside contractors to provide us with IT services, design and written material.
 We use contractors all over the world, including the UK, USA, South Africa, the Philippines, India and Russia.

 Where we source expertise from outside the West, we aim to use independent firms with whom we can work on a regular basis, and where the revenue flows straight to the contractor.
 We believe that this form of contracting is non-exploitative and provides good revenue to the contractor.

 We will aim to describe our courses and the ensuing work opportunities with enthusiasm but not exaggeration.

-We pay all taxes willingly, and do not participate in tax avoidance or evasion.
-This is despite our accountant (nicknamed affectionately 'Satan') offering us tax avoidance schemes.
+We pay all taxes willingly, and do not participate in tax avoidance schemes.
+This is despite our accountant ('Satan') offering us tax avoidance schemes.

 We have created and fund two charities, both of which use our expertise in self-employment.
 They are:

 Tamyaz.com, a charity that helps people in Palestine earn a living through online freelancing, and ultimately to create their own online business.